React Native Usage

 Usage

-• If you have the same purchase flow, but from different parts of your app, please use different a different flowName for each.
+, etc.)- If you have the same purchase flow, but from different parts of your app, please use different a different

-• The timing is crucial: You need to create the context object right before showing your prompt, and then log the outcome of the user interaction after the user has either accepted or dismissed the prompt.
+object right before showing your prompt, and then log the outcome of the user interaction after the user has either accepted or dismissed the prompt. - For each

 In most cases, ContextSDK will execute your callback instantly.
 Only if your app was recently launched, or resumed from the background, it will take up to a few seconds to get a full context.